sinclairzx81/smoke/readme.md

 <a name="Examples"></a>
 ## Examples

-The following are a few examples of applications that can be implemented with this library.
+The following are a few examples of applications that can be implemented with this framework.

 <a name="Example1"></a>
 ## Sockets and Loopback